levelten/oe4-pantheon/profiles/openenterprise/patches/README.txt

 Note: some methods of executing the patch may put the strongarm.api.php file in the repo root.
 If this happens, copy it back to the strongarm module directory.

+If patch fails due to expected dev/null on line 16, change the line returns to Unix style "LF"

 Adds alter hooks to strongarm variables on import and export.

 PATCH: uuid-add-features-import-alter-hook-2406051.patch